-Most Granite applications do not have to be sealed.
+Most granite applications do not require stone sealing.
 Their surface is too dense for liquids to seep in, not even sealer would penetrate.
 The liquid would only just sit on it.

 Some granite colors, however, need regular application of sealer.
 As it is a natural material, each granite type will vary in porosity.
 Some require resealing more often than others.

 If you are not sure whether you need to apply a sealer or not, drop a small amount of water onto the stone’s surface.
 If the water beads up, you don’t have to worry about anything.
 But if the water soaks into the surface, you will have to seal it.

 The case, however, is not the same for marble, onyx, sandstone, and travertine.
 For these stones, sealing is a must as they are more susceptible to staining and etching compared to granite.
 Application of sealer should help you keep your stones looking new for the years to come.